Jump To Section

 With an off-camera light source, you’re going to shine a light from outside the frame of the photo onto a section of the thing you’re photographing.
 Off camera light sources are great for highlighting specific objects or for changing the overall tone of the image.

-And, finally, with kinetic light painting, you’re actually going to move the camera, not the light source.
-So, for example, you could “paint” using the light emitted from a candle.
+With kinetic light painting, you’re actually going to move the camera, not the light source.
+So, for example, you could create a candle light painting with the light emitted from a candle.

 You really don’t want to touch your camera or your tripod when you’re light painting (unless you’re doing kinetic light painting), because it will blur the image.
 When you’re shooting with a long shutter speed, even the slightest motion can blur the image.
 So you’re going to need a remote shutter release or a cable release.
 These tools allow you to snap the image without ever touching your camera!